-Since his sensational 2006 debut at the Metropolitan Opera in La Traviata, Jonas Kaufmann has numbered among the top stars on the operatic horizon.
+Since his sensational 2006 début at New York’s Metropolitan Opera in a performance of La Traviata, Jonas Kaufmann has numbered among the top stars on the operatic horizon.
 The international press has singled him out as the “new king of tenors” and insiders praise him as the most important German tenor since Fritz Wunderlich.

-Hailing from Munich, Kauffman completed his vocal studies there at the local Music Academy and attended master classes with Hans Hotter, James King and Josef Metternich.
-During his first years at the State Theatre in Saarbrücken, he continued his training with Michael Rhodes in Trier.
+Hailing from Munich, Jonas Kaufmann completed his vocal studies there at the local Music Academy, in addition to attending master classes with Hans Hotter, James King and Josef Metternich.
+During his first years on stage at the State Theatre in Saarbrücken, Kaufmann continued his training with Michael Rhodes in Trier.

-Besides his vocal and musical qualities, it is Kaufmann’s total identification with his roles that has been received with such enthusiasm by the press and public.
-This was certainly the case at his role debut as Siegmund in Die Walküre at the Metropolitan Opera in the spring of 2011.
-The eagerly awaited new production, masterfully conducted by James Levine and transmitted world-wide on radio and in HD to cinemas, allowed audiences to experience the special quality of Kaufmann’s Wagner interpretations in detail: the blend of German expressive power and Italian vocal finesse.
-When Kaufmann subsequently had a great success performing the title role in Gounod’s Faust (a new production that could also be seen in cinemas all over the world), he showed once again his vocal and theatrical versatility.
+Besides his vocal and musical qualities, it is Kaufmann’s total identification with his roles that has been received with such enthusiasm by press and public.
+This was the case at his role début as Siegmund in Die Walküre at the Metropolitan Opera in New York in the spring of 2011.
+The eagerly awaited new production, masterfully conducted by James Levine and transmitted world-wide on radio and in HD to cinemas, allowed audiences to hear the special quality of Kaufmann’s Wagner interpretations in detail – the blend of “German” expressive power and Italian vocal finesse.
+When Kaufmann subsequently had a great success performing the title role of Gounod’s Faust (a new production that could also be seen in cinemas all over the world), he once again showed his vocal and theatrical versatility.

-In 2012, Kaufmann debuted as Bacchus in Richard Strauss’s Ariadne auf Naxos at the Salzburg Festival.
-In Salzburg, he was also heard as Don José in the new production of Carmen, conducted by Simon Rattle, and in a performance of Verdi’s Requiem, conducted by Daniel Barenboim, which he also performed at La Scala and the Lucerne Festival.
-In December of 2012, Kaufmann returned to Milan for the opening of La Scala’s season in the new production of Lohengrin, conducted by Barenboim and directed by Claus Guth.
+In 2012, Kaufmann gave his debut as Bacchus in Richard Strauss’s Ariadne auf Naxos at the Salzburg Festival.
+He was also heard in Salzburg as Don José in the new production of Carmen, conducted by Simon Rattle, and in a performance of Verdi’s Requiem, conducted by Daniel Barenboim, which he has also performed at La Scala and at the Lucerne Festival.
+In December of 2012, Kaufmann came back to Milan for the opening of La Scala’s new season with the new production of Lohengrin, conducted by Barenboim and directed by Claus Guth.

-Highlights from 2015 included Kaufmann’s debut as the title role in a new production of Andrea Chenier at the Royal Opera House, conducted by Antonio Pappano, his first Radames in Aida in Rome, in a concert performance with Anja Harteros and Pappano, a highly acclaimed double debut in the new production of Cavalleria rusticana/Pagliacci at the Salzburg Easter Festival, a Puccini recital at La Scala, and new productions of Beethoven’s Fidelio in Salzburg and Berlioz’s La Damnation de Faust at the Paris Opera.
+Highlights from 2015 included his debut as Andrea Chenier in a new production at the Royal Opera House with Antonio Pappano conducting, his first Radames in Rome (in a concert performance with Anja Harteros and Pappano), a highly acclaimed double debut in the new production of Cavalleria rusticana/Pagliacci at the Salzburg Easter Festival, a Puccini recital at La Scala, and new productions of Beethoven’s Fidelio in Salzburg and Berlioz’ La Damnation de Faust at the Opéra National in Paris.

-After the great success of his solo album of evergreens from the late Twenties and early Thirties (Du bist die Welt für mich), Kaufmann released his new album of Puccini arias (Nessun dorma) in September of 2015.
+After the big success of his solo album with evergreens from the late Twenties and early Thirties (“Du bist die Welt für mich”) Kaufmann presented his new album of Puccini arias (“Nessun dorma”) in September of 2015.
 He performed some of those arias at the legendary “Last night of the proms” in the Royal Albert Hall on September 12th.

-Jonas Kaufmann is also a familiar figure internationally on the concert and recital platforms.
+Kaufmann is also a familiar figure world-wide on the concert and recital platforms.
 He regards art song interpretation as “The Royal Class of Singing”, since this genre calls for considerably more finesse and differentiation than any other vocal discipline.
-His partnership with pianist Helmut Deutsch, with whom he has worked as far back as his student days in Munich, has proven itself in countless concerts, including one on the stage of the Metropolitan Opera on October 30, 2011.
-This was the first solo recital given at the Met since Luciano Pavarotti’s back in 1994.
+His partnership with pianist Helmut Deutsch, with whom he has worked as far back as his student days in Munich, has proven itself in countless concerts including one on October 30, 2011 on the stage of the Metropolitan Opera in New York – this was the first solo recital given at the Met since Luciano Pavarotti’s back in 1994.